 “Look at it this way,” says a UAE mother and lifestyle blogger Nida – who believes that virtual pregnancy follow-ups are not replacing in-clinic follow-ups but augmenting them, “You don’t have to visit your doctor miles apart.
 You don’t have to take time out of your busy schedule to drive or have someone drive you to the clinic.
 There’s no waiting and no car sickness.
 The appointment’s cost is less.
 You just have to jump into bed minutes before the appointment and have a stress-free video call with your doctor no matter where you are.
 On top of that, your medicines can be prescribed on the call and sent to you via SMS.
 You can have them delivered to your doorstep and get them picked up.
 If you’re a working pregnant mom like me, you can call your doctor to get a sick leave off work.
 It’s so easy, efficient and honestly very safe!”

 If the medication is not working, or the complications need to be examined in real-time, the patient may be told to come in for a face-to-face visit.
-However, 80% of the time, telemedicine visits will suffice.
+However, 70% of the time, telemedicine visits will suffice, especially at the initial stage.

 What Hakeem says: